Firewall Bouncer

 Upgrade

-installed, please download the latest release and run the following commands:
+If you already have crowdsec-firewall-bouncer installed, please download the latest release and run the following commands:

 tar xzvf crowdsec-firewall-bouncer.tgz